durudex/go-polybase/docs/README.md

 go get github.com/durudex/go-polybase@latest
 ```

-## Basic Example
+## Example

-An example in which a new instance of the client is created and the values of the collection are obtained.
+An example where a new instance of a client, collection, record is created, and the result of the record creation is obtained.

 ```go
 import (